w3c/wai-curricula/content/designer/color-and-layout.md

 * explain how appropriate use of color enables people with disabilities to read, understand, and distinguish components
 * determine if text, images of text, and controls have sufficient color contrast
-* design text and images of text that have a contrast ratio of at least 4.5:1 with respect to their background
+* design text and images of text that have a color contrast of at least 4.5:1 with respect to their background
-* design large-scale text and images of text that have a contrast ratio of at least 3:1 with respect to their background
+* design large-scale text and images of text that have a color contrast of at least 3:1 with respect to their background
-* design components and graphics that have a contrast ratio of at least 3:1 with respect to their background
+* design components and graphics that have a color contrast of at least 3:1 with respect to their background
 * define layouts that enable users to change colors based on customized screen sizes, screen configurations, and style sheets
 * use visual cues in addition to color, for example using different patterns, shapes, and icons
 * use non-visual cues for people who cannot perceive color, for example using text to complement information provided visually